ikeie03/StarTrekWebScraper/README.md

 Goal: Scrape the [Star Trek Wiki pages listing canon planets](https://memory-alpha.fandom.com/wiki/Category:Planets) to determine what percentage are habitable.

+Quick note: all results are biased based on what the wiki editors have made a record off.
+Not all Starfleet officer's pages, for example, have their rank listed.

 Technical components: Python script that uses Beautiful Soup (chosen for its simplicity, we do not have to scrape any dynamically generated pages)

 ## Project Plan